 About

-The SKM3 team is developing innovative approaches to generate value out of scholarly data by leveraging large-scale data mining, semantic technologies, machine learning, and visual analytics.
+The SKM team aims to develop innovative approaches to generating value from scholarly data by leveraging large-scale data mining, semantic technologies, machine learning, and visual analytics.
+Francesco Osborne has been leading the team since 2014.

 We are pursuing several research avenues, including: